rails/rails/guides/source/testing.md

 Unit Testing your Models
 ------------------------

-In Rails, models tests are what you write to test your models.
+In Rails, unit tests are what you write to test your models.

 For this guide we will be using Rails _scaffolding_.
 It will create the model, a migration, controller and views for the new resource in a single operation.
 It will also create a full test suite following Rails best practices.
 We will be using examples from this generated code and will be supplementing it with additional examples where necessary.

 NOTE: For more information on Rails _scaffolding_, refer to [Getting Started with Rails](getting_started.html)

-When you use `rails generate scaffold`, for a resource among other things it creates a test stub in the `test/models` folder:
+When you use `rails generate scaffold`, for a resource among other things it creates a test stub in the `test/models` directory:

 ```bash
 $ bin/rails generate scaffold article title:string body:text